What is PSD2?

 - Customers receive protection against card data theft and its results

 - You receive protection against fraud and are not liable for chargebacks caused by fraud

 What is the transition period?

 PSD2 becomes national law in all EU28/EEA member states from the 13th of January 2018, however, there will be a transition period regarding SCA, which will last at least until September 2019.
 Until then, online shops are not required to apply 2FA, but both EU and us, at Clearhaus, recommend that they start becoming familiar with the different solutions, e.g. 3-D Secure.
 Read the rules here: Regulatory Technical Standards.

-What are the exemptions from the 2FA requirement?
+What are the exemptions from the SCA requirement?

-- Recurring transactions (i.e. payments in the forms of memberships, subscriptions etc.)
+- Recurring transactions of same amount (i.e. payments in the forms of memberships, subscriptions etc.)

 How to comply with the 2FA requirement?